Kakwani index

 The Kakwani index is a measure of the progressivity of a social intervention, and is used by social scientists, statisticians, and economists.
 It is named after the economist who first proposed and used it, Nanak Chand Kakwani.

 The Kakwani index uses the Gini framework to measure how progressive a social intervention is.
 It is equal to the difference between the Gini index for the social intervention, and the Gini index for incomes before imposition of the policy intervention.
-Theoretically, the Kakwani index can vary between −1 to 1; the larger the index is, the more progressive is the social intervention.
+Theoretically, the Kakwani index can vary between −1 and 1; the larger the index is, the more progressive is the social intervention.

 The index is calculated using the following formula: